Pohakuloa Training Area

-The Vegetation Control Technicians will provide technical assistance to the Army Natural Resources Program at the Pohakuloa Training Area, Hawaiʻi, by managing invasive weeds and fuels to protect endangered and threatened species.
+The Vegetation Control Technician will provide technical assistance to the Army Natural Resources Program at the Pohakuloa Training Area, Hawaii, by managing invasive weeds and fuels to protect endangered and threatened species.
 Job duties include, but are not limited to:

-• Apply mechanical and chemical control measures to invasive weeds in proximity to endangered and threatened plant species.
+• Mechanically and chemically control invasive weeds near endangered and threatened plant species.

 • Remove live and dead vegetation (fuels) and prevent re-growth along a system of firebreaks and fuel breaks to prevent the spread of wildland fire for protection of federally listed species.

-• Use GPS mobile data devices to navigate to sites, collect data, and survey flagless transects for invasive plant management operations
+• Use GPS mobile data devices to navigate to sites, collect data, and survey transects for invasive plant management operations.

-• Maintain and troubleshoot field gear and equipment such as gas-powered pumps, backpack sprayers, line trimmers, chainsaws, and wood chipper.
+• Maintain and troubleshoot field gear and equipment such as gas-powered pumps, backpack sprayers, line trimmers and chainsaws.

-• Conduct weekly cleaning and maintenance of work vehicles, work space, and base yard.
+• Conduct regular cleaning and maintenance of work vehicles, workspaces, and base yard.

 • Participate in overnight camping at remote work sites up to 3 nights at a time.

 The successful candidate must demonstrate U.S. employment eligibility; CEMML will not provide visa sponsorship for this position.
 All candidates must meet the following minimum qualifications:

 • Ability to identify plants and distinguish between native, non-native, and invasive target plants

 • Ability to use field gear and equipment such as gas-powered pumps, backpack sprayers, line trimmers, etc.